Kirchhoff-Machines/pyrkm/README.md

 In this repository you will find the following:

 - `src/pyrkm/`: The main package code.
 You can use this code to train and evaluate RKMs.
 For more information, see the [documentation](https://kirchhoff-machines.github.io/pyrkm/).
 For a quick start, see the [Usage](#Usage) section below.
-- `energy_consumption`: A series of scripts to evaluate the energy consumption of the RKM.
+- `energy_consumption`: A series of scripts to evaluate the energy consumption of the RKM and compare it to the estimated cost of a RBM.
 They are used to generate the results in the [paper XXX](https://google.com).

 ## Getting Started